bifrost-finance/bifrost/docs/eos/README.md

 Go to [polkadot.js.org](https://polkadot.js.org/apps/#/extrinsics), to check whether transaction is sent successfully to Bifrost or not.

 Wait about 90 seconds for the transaction is verified.
-If all go well, you can see a event like the following screencapture.
+If all go well, you can see an event like the following screencapture.

 ![prove_action_event](prove_action_event.png)